Daniele-Gregori/ResourceFunctions/README.md

 * Functions for mathematical computation:

-  * [ODENormalForm](https://resources.wolframcloud.com/FunctionRepository/resources/ODENormalForm/): transform a differential equation into normal form;

   * [ComplexRange](https://resources.wolframcloud.com/FunctionRepository/resources/ComplexRange/): generate a range of complex numbers;

   * [FindClosedForm](https://resources.wolframcloud.com/FunctionRepository/resources/FindClosedForm/): search for a formula that yields a given number (also in a [separate repository](https://github.com/Daniele-Gregori/FindClosedForm));

+  # [ODENormalForm](https://resources.wolframcloud.com/FunctionRepository/resources/ODENormalForm/): transform a differential equation into normal form;

+  * [ThermodynamicBetheAnsatzSolve](https://resources.wolframcloud.com/FunctionRepository/resources/ThermodynamicBetheAnsatzSolve/): solve integral equations of Thermodynamic Bethe Ansatz type (also in a [separate repository](https://github.com/Daniele-Gregori/ThermodynamicBetheAnsatz);

 * Functions for data manipulation and analysis:

+  * [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular object;

   * [TransformTabular](https://resources.wolframcloud.com/FunctionRepository/resources/TransformTabular/): transform simultaneously all columns of a tabular or a selection of them;

-  * [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular object;

 * Functions for time-related computation: